mrahimpour/Project-Git-GitHubs/Project_Git_Github.md

 - Ungit: visual perception of the local repository

-- 4 conceptual area: 3 in my computer and
+- 4 conceptual area: 3 in my computer and remore repository (Github)

 ## Where is the timeline: